Back to Top

 Based on how much Honor the character possesses, they will have access to different skills

-Honor Skills can be grouped into four different schools, each functioning according to its own rule set.
-The four schools of Honor Skills are:
+Honor Skills can be grouped into four different disciplines, each functioning according to its own rule set.
+The four disciplines of Honor Skills are:

 • Oaths (Honor between 5-20)